WORO-DT: Archdiocesan ownership

 In March 1994, WPRV-TV was sold to the Archdiocese of San Juan, which was allowed to own the failing TV station alongside its AM and FM outlets.
 Channel 13 returned to the air on October 11, 1995, as "Teleoro", a Catholic television station under the management of Cardinal Luis Aponte Martinez.
 The call letters were changed to WORO-TV in 2006 to match the archdiocese's WORO (92.5 FM) serving San Juan.

 In 2002, WORO-TV leased its prime time hours to local producer Angelo Medina for his sport programming block branded as "Deportes 13".
-During these hours, Deportes 13 transmit sport-related programming and events such as MLB, National Basketball Association (NBA), Liga de Voleibol Superior Masculino among others.
+During these hours, Deportes 13 aired sports-related programming and events such as MLB, NBA, and Liga de Voleibol Superior Masculino among others.
 The format was discontinued on May 13, 2007.

 Singer, writer and producer Silverio Pérez had a variety show called Buenas Noches con Silverio (Good Night with Silverio).

-In August 2008, TeleOro announced that the station would develop a news program titled "Hora Informativa".
+In August 2008, TeleOro announced that the station would develop a news program titled Hora Informativa.
 The program's goal is to cover local news as well as material that other channels consider "soft".
 Segments were led by Luis Penchi and José Ángel Cordero and covered controversial themes that might not be covered otherwise due to the station's religious focus.
-Today, WORO produces local news (branded as Noticias 13) weeknights at 6:00 and 11:00, as well as Saturday nights at 5:00 and Sunday afternoons at 4:00 p.m.
+Today, WORO produces local news (branded as Noticias 13) weeknights at 6 and 11 p.m., as well as Saturdays at 5 p.m. and Sundays at 4 p.m.

 On September 20, 2017, in the aftermath of Hurricane Maria, WORO-DT was forced to go off the air, suffering damage to the station's building, transmitter and equipment.
 The station then broadcast as a subchannel of Hector Marcano's WWXY-LD on channel 38.3 until August 1, 2018.
 The station returned to the air on August 27, 2018, from a provisional antenna.
 On February 5, 2019, WORO-DT resumed full-power broadcasts from its new and powerful transmitter from the top of El Yunque, that covers the entire island.
 Repairs to the old transmitter equipment were made by the engineering department.

-Digital television
+Technical information

-Digital channels
+Subchannels

 The station's digital signal is multiplexed: